 Luckily, Antigua — located just 38 miles (62 kilometers) away — fared much better in the wake of the 2017 storms, so you can still visit the island nation and support its tourism sector.
 If you do venture to this section of the Caribbean, be sure to support the local economy as much as possible!

 Of all 7.6 billion people in the world, Queen Elizabeth is possibly the globe’s most well-traveled individual — despite the fact that she doesn’t even own a passport.
 During her reign, she’s gone on nearly 100 state visits, as well as dozens of (slightly less formal) official visits.

 One of her most significant trips took place in May 2011, when she spent several days in the Republic of Ireland.
 She was the first reigning British monarch to set foot in the country in 100 years, since before the Irish gained their independence.

-The queen wowed everyone who interacted with her during the trip, and she visited sites that were significant to the Irish nationalist movement, including Croke Park and the Garden of Remembrance.
-She opened her speech at Dublin Castle with the words, “A Úachtárain agus a chairde” — Irish Gaelic for “president and friends.”
+The queen wowed everyone who interacted with her during the trip, and she visited sites that were significant to the Irish nationalist movement, like Croke Park and the Garden of Remembrance.
+She even opened her speech at Dublin Castle with the words, “A Úachtárain agus a chairde” — Irish for “president and friends.”
 In that speech, she also referred to the 1998 Good Friday Agreement, which ended decades of conflict between Northern Ireland and the Republic.